 Next door to the hotel was a small gift shop and now somebody has a present coming.
 It was only another 10km to Hamilton and by 6pm we had checked into a central motel, showered, changed and were on our way to, yes, Hamilton’s very own micro-brewery for a burrito supper.

+We took the day off to tour around Missoula.
+With a population of 60,000 it is the biggest town we have been in so far.
+It is the county seat and the home of the U of Montana.
+We toured the campus, which sits on the edge of town and we were able to wander around the stadium.
 Set into the hills on the edge of town the stadium has a terrific setting.
 After lunch we tracked down the breweries.
 Microbreweries are a success story in Montana.
 The licensing laws allow breweries to sell beer to customers on site (to a limit of 3 pints per day) and there is a tradition of “growlers”.
 We see most customers bringing in 48 fl oz bottles for refills.
 At a price of $6 per fill up, this is a great price for beer, but it must be drunk fairly quickly.

 Growlers